wbadart/blog/_posts/2020-03-19-domain-theory.md

 One of the major advantages of considering all this, which might on the surface seem to be vapid ceremony on top of an already perfectly usable programming language, is that it gives a mathematical foundation for testing.
-When you have a CI server run tests on your code, and don't allow merging until the tests pass, you're really using unit tests as a means to compare programs, namely, to program as it was before your diff, and the "new" program with your diff applied.
+When you have a continuous integration server run tests on your code, and don't allow merging until the tests pass, you're really using unit tests as a means to compare programs, namely, the program as it was before your diff, and the "new" program with your diff applied.
 If the new program passes the tests, then we're satisfied that it's sufficiently equivalent to the old program.
 That is, if we _observe_ that the new program evaluates to the same values as the old, we're satisfied it's equivalent enough on the axes we haven't meant to change.
 An operational semantics gives rise to a formal notion of **observational equality** between two programs.
-For programs P and Q, if, for all contexts E, P and Q, evaluated within E, yield the same value, then they are observationally equivalent.
+For programs P and Q, if, for all contexts C, P and Q, evaluated within C, yield the same value, then they are observationally equivalent.
 This would give us a rigorous formal foundation for constructing correctness proofs from things like unit tests, but "context" can be a fuzzy thing, and quantifying over the universe of possible contexts